mattscilipoti/presentations/developing_on_docker.md

 ## Why do we care?

 ### Docker allows you to package your application into a standardized unit for software development.
+They liken it to [how shipping containers revolutionized shipping](https://www.linux.com/news/docker-shipping-container-linux-code).

 Let me just show you: [Passport Scheduler](https://github.com/mattscilipoti/passport_scheduler#passport-scheduler)